The Signs You Need Markham Septic Tank Repair or Service

 There are other telltale signs your absorption field is in trouble and needs repairs.
 For starters, your entire absorption field may become soaked with water.

 The presence of spongy grass indicates the ground is saturated and your absorption field is to blame.

 Unfortunately, when your absorption field becomes sodden with water, you may also see sewage backup into your home through sinks, toilets, and tubs.
-You may also notice unpleasant odours near the location of your absorption field.
+You may also notice unpleasant odors near the location of your absorption field.

 If issues are spotted by your inspector, a plan will be made to either repair or replace your septic system.

-On average, a brand new septic system can cost anywhere from $4,000 to $13,000 and more, depending on how extensive the job is and the size of your property.
+On average, a brand-new septic system can cost anywhere from $4,000 to $13,000 and more, depending on how extensive the job is and the size of your property.